envisioning/technology-graph/README.md

 - [ ] Validate research approach with subject-area experts.
 	- [ ] Domain experts.
 	- [ ] Data & network experts.
-- [x] Eliminate #Domain taxonomy and replace it with connections between Technologies.
+- [x] Eliminate Domain taxonomy and replace it with connections between Technologies.
 - [ ] Eliminate #Technology tag and replace it with #Application or #Method
+- [ ] Organize related non-technological entities:
+	- [x] #Product
+	- [ ] Organizations
+	- [ ] People
+	- [ ] 118 Chemical Elements
+	- [ ] Nation States
+- [ ] Improve Technology entry quality:
+	- [ ] Eliminate Orphans (unlinked entries)
-- [ ] Standardize approach to indicating entries' dates.
+	- [ ] Standardize approach to indicate year of invention.
-- [ ] Apply taxonomy (Tags) to all entries.
+	- [ ] Apply taxonomy/tags to all entries.
-- [ ] Add sources to all entries.
+	- [ ] Add external sources to all entries.
+	- [ ] Add links to Wikidata.
+	- [ ] Add links to Envisioning TDB.

 ---

 ### About
 - An Envisioning initiative by Michell Zappa.
-- Find out more on https://envisioning.io/welcome -> #tg
+- Find out more on https://envisioning.io/welcome -> \#tg